cyberus-technology/guest-tests/README.md

 ## Running the Guest Tests
-The guest test repo provides (CI) infrastructure that boots them on real hardware (**TODO, SOTEST**) as well as in virtual machines.
-They must succeed on real hardware but not when run in stock VMMs.
+The guest test repo provides (CI) infrastructure that boots them on real hardware as well as in virtual machines.
+They must succeed on real hardware but not necessarily when run in stock VMMs.

 ### Nix
 The `release.nix` file exports a rich `testRuns` attribute that runs tests